sptrakesh/mongo-service/README.md

 <details>
 <summary>Install <a href="https://boost.org/">Boost</a></summary>

-* Listed here to document steps.
-Have not been able to get the project to link with boost, hence switched to installing via `vcpkg`.
 * Download and extract Boost 1.82 (or above) to a temporary location (eg. `\opt\src`).
 * Launch the Visual Studio Command utility and cd to the temporary location.
 ```shell